CFHS code : ED4

 Above information from Cambridge Family History Society Survey

-This headstone, broken and the upper part fallen, in the parish area of St Edward (CFHS ED4), is located on the first row west of the central path, about 25 yards north of the centre circle.
+This headstone, broken and the upper part fallen, in the parish area of St Edward, is located on the first row west of the central path, about 25 yards north of the centre circle.

 In loving memory of Charles Bays

 born 12 Sept 1804 d 18 Dec 1877

 Charles Bays (1804‒1877)

 Charles was born on 12 September 1804 in Cambridge, and baptised in St Edward’s Church on 8 October of that year, son of James Bays, hatter of 11 King’s Parade in central Cambridge, and his wife Frances.